TBD54566975/web5-spec/README.md

 ### Review Criteria

 - Propose API surface design _prior_ to implementation.
-This can be done by creating a draft PR for a respective feature and providing prototypal code or proposing the design in the comments.
+This can be done by opening a feature request Issue and fostering a discussion around the proposed design.
+This can be followed by a corresponding draft PR and providing prototypal code.

 - Approval Required from a minimum of 2 people.